mwilkin/dictionary/README.md

 ## Description

-_A Ruby web application that shows a list of words which are linked to their definition(s).
+_A Ruby web application dictionary that shows a list of words which are linked to their definition(s).
 The user is able to add words to the word list and definitions to any word._

 ## Setup/Installation Requirements: